F0lha/elasticsearch/docs/ESOF/Report 4.md

 <a name="observability" />
 Observability
 -------------
 In the case of end-to-end testing, done on the REST API level, tests amount to sending a JSON-encoded request to the system and comparing the also-JSON-encoded response to the expected result, according to the [specification](https://github.com/elastic/elasticsearch/tree/master/rest-api-spec).
 In the case of the Java Unit tests, the internal state of the various objects can be inspected.
+The result of the tests is [displayed in the command line](http://build-us-00.elastic.co/job/elastic,painless,master/lastBuild/console).

 <a name="isolateability" />
 Isolateability